bp96/UoM-4th-Year-MPhys-Project/README.md

 # MPhys_Project

-See below descriptions of each script, number in the correct order to be compiled necessary to execute the pipeline.
+See below descriptions of each script, numbered in the correct order to be compiled necessary to execute the pipeline.

 1. createNIFTY.lua: For a particular patient identifies DCM T2 and DIXON scans based on filesize, creates mask expansions and then exports images in a NifTi format for use in PyRadiomics.